 "There are few human ills of any kind whatever which treatment at this place will not cure."—Waconda Springs Sanitarium brochure

 Abraham and subsequent managers embraced the Waconda legend and the mystery surrounding the springs.
 When a patient, Perry Weston, suffered from a heart ailment, he sought relief at the Waconda Springs Sanitarium.
 He traveled from Shelton, Nebraska, several times between 1916 and 1937.
 His symptoms included back and chest pain, swelling, and insomnia.
 Doctors at the resort treated him by administering hot and cold baths, massaging his back, and putting him on juice diets.

 Perhaps to create publicity and boost sales of bottled water, a deep-sea diver was hired in 1908 to validate the well's depth.
 According to legend, the bottomless well was connected to the ocean and fell with the tide.
 The diver claimed to find no bottom, and instead uncovered trinkets that were interpreted as past spiritual offerings.
-Forty years later a team of geologists from the University of Kansas used sonar and found the well's depth to be 35 meters.
+Forty years later a team of geologists from the University of Kansas used sonar and found the well to be nearly 115 feet in depth.

 Abraham and his descendants operated the spa until 1964 when federal flood control measures required the construction of a reservoir at Waconda Springs.
 Despite efforts to preserve the site as a national monument, the structures were bulldozed and the well was sealed in 1968.
 The spring was covered by water after a dam was built in on the Solomon River.
 Today is it Waconda Lake at Glen Elder State Park.

 Portions from The Kansas Journey.

 Author information: The Kansas Historical Society is a state agency charged with actively safeguarding and sharing the state's history.